ResourcefulHumans/staRHs-api/README.md

 This project hosts the staRHs api documentation.
 The API definition is copied from [anypoint.mulesoft.com/apiplatform/digitalbauhaus-gmbh](https://anypoint.mulesoft.com/apiplatform/digitalbauhaus-gmbh/#/portals/organiz18/pages/54810)

+## Credentials

+All request need an API Key, a username, and a password which are provided by Digital Bauhaus.

 ## CURL recipes

     # Create a login token